 Abnormal uterine bleeding is bleeding from the vagina that occurs frequently or irregularly or lasts longer or is heavier than normal menstrual periods.
-The most common type of abnormal bleeding results from changes in the hormonal control of menstruation.
+The most common type of abnormal bleeding results from changes in the hormonal control of menstruation that cause problems with release of the egg (ovulation).
 This type is called abnormal uterine bleeding due to ovulatory dysfunction (AUB-O).

 - Abnormal uterine bleeding is diagnosed when the physical examination, ultrasonography, and other tests have ruled out the usual causes of vaginal bleeding.